Best practices for autoscale

 - If CPU is 50% and Memory is 76%, we scale out.

-On the other hand, if CPU is 25% and memory is 51% autoscale does not scale-in.
-In order to scale-in, CPU must be 29% and Memory 49%.
+On the other hand, if CPU is 25% and Memory is 51%, autoscale doesn't scale in.
+To scale in, CPU must be 29% and Memory 49%.

 Always select a safe default instance count

 The default instance count is important because autoscale scales your service to that count when metrics aren't available.
-Therefore, select a default instance count that's safe for your workloads.
+As a result, select a default instance count that's safe for your workloads.

 Configure autoscale notifications

-Autoscale will post to the Activity Log if any of the following conditions occur:
+Autoscale posts to the activity log if any of the following conditions occur: